DailyWind00/Particle-System/README.md

 # Particle-System
-Particle System creator & renderer using OpenCL as compute shaders
+Particle-system creator & renderer using OpenCL as compute shaders

-Particle System are only composed of points, textures aren't handled for now
+Particle-systems are only composed of points, textures aren't handled for now

 #
 To load particle systems, you have a json API, connecting your kernel programs (compute shaders) and shaders to the renderer.